df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/README.md

 # LOD

-All guides (STEP, Midnight Ride, etc) are based around DoubleYou's [Far Object LOD Improvement Project](https://www.nexusmods.com/fallout4/mods/61884).
+All guides (STEP, Midnight Ride, etc) are based on DoubleYou's [Far Object LOD Improvement Project](https://www.nexusmods.com/fallout4/mods/61884).

 In a nutshell ...